CyrilCermak/modular_architecture_on_ios/README.md

 results](assets/benchmarking/compile-time.png)

-The results of the compile-time measurements are shown in the figure above.
+The results of the compile-time measurements are shown in the figure below.
 Results of the incremental build are marked accordingly.
 The compilation of the monolith application took 115.8 s.
 Compiling the 4-layered modular, 3-layered modular and protocol modular static linked applications was around 5 to 20s faster than the monolith application